Renting House in Germany

 Check out our detailed article on Berlin Rentals.

-or listings on platforms like ImmobilienScout24, filter specifically for “mit Küche” (with kitchen) or look for the abbreviation “EBK” which stands for Einbauküche.
+or listings on platforms like ImmobilienScout24, filter specifically for “mit Küche” (with kitchen) or look for the abbreviation “EBK,” which stands for Einbauküche.
 This narrows your options considerably in competitive markets, but it removes the headache entirely.
+It is worth being patient here rather than rushing into an apartment you will later resent.

 Rent a Furnished Apartment

-Furnished rentals exist across Germany and have grown noticeably in the last few years as demand from digital nomads and international workers has increased.
-According to data from the German Tenants’ Association (Deutscher Mieterbund) in 2026, furnished rental listings in major cities like Berlin, Munich, and Hamburg have grown by roughly 18% since 2022.
+Furnished rentals exist across Germany and have grown noticeably in recent years as demand from international workers and digital nomads has increased.
+According to data from the Deutschen Mieterbund (German Tenants’ Association) in 2026, furnished rental listings in major cities like Berlin, Munich, and Hamburg have grown by roughly 18% since 2022.
 The trade-off is cost.
 Expect to pay a meaningful premium over comparable unfurnished flats.
-For a 2 bedroom apartment in Berlin long term, furnished options can run €400 to €600 per month more than their unfurnished equivalents.
+For a two-bedroom apartment in Berlin, furnished options can run €400 to €600 per month more than their unfurnished equivalents in 2026, according to IW Köln rental market analysis.

 Rent Without a Kitchen and Buy Your Own